 Okay, by now you have the message: Connection is key.
 But how do you get there?

-I have a parenting technique (the silver bullet!) that goes a long way to helping our kids keep their equilibrium: Special Time!
+I have a parenting technique from Hand in Hand Parenting in Palo Alto, Ca that goes a long way to helping our kids keep their equilibrium (truly, the silver bullet!): Special Time!

 Special Time formalizes an opportunity to connect to your kids.
 Of course, we all look for chances to have special, warm times with our kids—snuggling at bedtime or a Saturday morning walk to pick up bagels—but YOU probably decide when, if and how those events are going to happen.
 What Special Time (capitals intended) provides is a period of time where the child is completely in control of the play or activity.